| |

 the generally accepted "law" of constant light speed, c, is very likely an illusion.
 Relativity theory is

-predicated on this law.
+based on this law.
 This is why relativity theory has strange aspects, such as having to combine units of

 distance and units of time in our universe into the artificial concept of spacetime.